roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

+===

- ****** Puppy Girl: The Stray ****** byTx_Tall_Tales© He grinned.
+He grinned.
 "You're right.
 I wouldn't.
 A dog doesn't bite the hand that feeds it.
 A dog is loyal.
 It knows its place."
 He stared at her hard.
 "A dog wouldn't interrupt my work.
 Wouldn't sit here whining on my doorstep.
 Fuck, I wish you were a dog.
 Maybe you'd just lie down out of the way and shut the fuck up."

  Amy couldn't believe the bile and disgust that radiated from this man.
 He was broken inside.
 That much was obvious.
 She was stuck on a deserted island with a man who was probably unhinged.